d-kleine/Advent_of_HayStack/README.md

 # **Advent of Haystack**

 This project highlights the capabilities of [Haystack](https://github.com/deepset-ai/haystack) in solving real-world problems through a set of ten unique challenges.
 Developed by [*deepset*](https://www.deepset.ai/), Haystack is a robust framework for building pipelines that integrate retrieval-augmented generation (RAG), metadata processing, and other advanced NLP techniques.
-The event takes place during December 2024, blending technical problem-solving with a festive theme.
+The event takes place during December 2024, blending technical problem-solving with the festive theme of Christmas.

 https://haystack.deepset.ai